Check the QR code to the right for more information on the application period and materials.

 ---|---|---|---|---|

-Beginner | Beginning Japanese I A | 2 | 4 | Using the popular Minna no Nihongo textbook, students learn basic sentence patterns and how to communicate in everyday situations.
-Students also aim to expand their vocabularies and improve their abilities in expression, conversation, and communication. |
+Beginner | Beginning Japanese I A | 2 | 4 | Students learn basic sentence patterns and how to communicate in everyday situations using the famous Minna no Nihongo textbook.
+They also aim to expand their vocabularies and improve their expression, conversation, and communication abilities. |

 Beginning Japanese I B | 2 | 4 | ||